lanl/gs_patterns/pin_tracing/README.md

 500000
 ```
 # Usage
 For ImemROIThreadsRange, I first like to use ImemInscount to get the total number of instructions.
-Also, as a convenience, ImemROIThreads prints out the instruction percentage progress along with the applications stdout/stderr.
+Also, as a convenience, ImemROIThreadsRange prints out the instruction percentage progress along with the applications stdout/stderr.
 That way you can hone in on the range you want.

 Example:
 ```